-Score explanation: This is briefly mentioned by Professor Brendan Drumm in his international health III & IV lecture series in the Public Health Medicine, Epidemiology and International Health Module (Module code: PHPS30020).
+Score explanation: This is briefly mentioned in the international health III & IV lecture series in the Public Health Medicine, Epidemiology and International Health Module (Module code: PHPS30020).

 1.10.
 Does your medical school curriculum address the unequal regional health impacts of climate change globally?

-- This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.
+This topic was explored in depth by the core curriculum.
+This topic was briefly covered in the core curriculum.
+This topic was covered in elective coursework.
+This topic was not covered.
+Score Assigned: 0 Score explanation: This is not covered Score Assigned: 0